-Visiting Dublin after staying in Belfast?
-Trying to google how to go from Dublin to Belfast?
+The Belfast to Dublin tour is the perfect way to explore the east coast of Ireland, and it’s ideal if you’re visiting Dublin after staying in Belfast.
 Want to know what to do in Dublin?
-Join this day tour from Belfast to Dublin!
-On your way to Dublin, visit St. Patrick’s centre and Monasterboice and also listen to our guide’s suggestion regarding 10 top things to do in Dublin while taking a sightseeing tour in Dublin.
+Join this day tour from Belfast to Dublin and we’ll turn the journey between Ireland’s two greatest cities into a fascinating adventure!
+On your way to Dublin, visit St. Patrick’s Centre and Monasterboice, and also listen to our guide’s suggestions regarding the 10 top things to do in Dublin.
 You can stay in Dublin after the tour or go back from Dublin to Belfast on the same day.
+You may like to look at our entire list of tours from Dublin.

 Online-only winter promotion